volp99/demo-react-ionic/README.md

 # Demo React Ionic

-A quick demo cloning Instagram with Ionic.
+A quick demo cloning Instagram with Ionic